jackyzha0/quartz/content/notes/think-writing.md

 The governance of a blockchain can be split into four main components: platform, community, apps, data.
 It is possible that I will choose a different starting point for each component.

 How am I going to choose a base?
 I need to decide on some criteria.
 What does it need to accomplish?
-Are there any vendor solutions that are close to what we want.
+Are there any vendor solutions that are close to what we want?
+I think its not as easy as I thought to understand fully the governance of a blockchain project from its website.